Residuality and Learning for Nondeterministic Nominal Automata: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Gerco van Heerdt for providing examples similar to that of $\lang_\up{r}$ in the context of probabilistic automata.
 We thank Borja Balle for references on residual probabilistic languages, and Henning Urbat for discussions on nominal lattice theory.
-Lastly, we thank the reviewers of a previous version of this paper for their interesting questions and suggestions.
+We thank Thorsten Wi{\ss}mann for his detailed comments that led us to simplify and improve several proofs, and the overall presentation.
+We thank reviewers for their interesting questions and suggestions.